-- Possession, distribution, buying, selling, and/or use of vaping devices, e-cigarettes, vaporizers, cigarette, and/or "look-alikes" containing nicotine, or any other nicotine-like substances will result in the following progressive discipline: - 1) 1st Offense: 2 Days Out of School Suspension (reduced to 1 day with successful completion of Vape Educate Course) and Citation may be issued by school resource officer - 2) 2nd Offense: 5 Days Out of School Suspension and Citation issued - 3) 3rd Offense: 10 Days Out of School Suspension, Citation issued, and Recommendation for Expulsion
+(i) Possession, distribution, buying, selling, and/or use of vaping devices, e-cigarettes, vaporizers, cigarette, and/or "look-alikes" containing nicotine, or any other nicotine-like substances will result in the following progressive discipline:

+First Offense Second Offense Third Offense 2 Days Out of School Suspension (reduced to 1 day with successful comple- tion of Vape Educate Course) and Citation may be issued by School Resource Officer 5 Days Out of School Suspension and Citation issued.
+10 Day Out of School Suspension, Citation issued, and Recommendation for Expulsion.